 In the 1970s, an explorer called Tim Severin read The Voyage of St. Brendan the Abbot.
 He decided to follow St. Brendan’s journey and to travel in the same type of boat St. Brendan had – a coracle.
 He proved that St Brendan may have been the first European to set foot in America.

-St Brendan died in 578 at Annaghdown.
+St. Brendan The Navigator died in 578 at Annaghdown.
 His feast day is celebrated on 16th May, and he is known as the patron saint of seafarers and travellers.